ialsina/ChatGPTLibrary/README.md

 A Python package to compile, manage, and search conversations exported from ChatGPT.

 ## Features
-- Load conversations from ChatGPT's exported JSON file
+- Load conversations from ChatGPT's exported JSON file or ZIP archive
 - Search conversations by message content
 - Simple pandas-based interface
 - Interactive display of conversations in Jupyter Notebooks